 The shift within us has led to a new age of what at times seems like one of limitless possibilities.
 Indeed I believe this is true, certainly now more than ever.
 Yet there have been consequences to this shift and you see this clearly in the loss, or certainly lessening of real connectivity between people.
 You often see a group of teenagers walking down the side walk together and each of them are talking on or playing with their cell phones rather than talking to each other.
 Relationships are shorter and have less depth, they are ended via text messages or status updates and even terms like Best Friends Forever are easy to say but not often followed through on and so on.

 When I was in grade and high school there were only a few cliques and most fit into one or more.
 Support groups from kids with issues are who were different were few and far between.
-In such cases you either talked to your parents, friends or you likely kept your issues to yourself.
+In such cases you either talked to your parents, friends (if you had any) or you kept your issues to yourself.
 You might have gone to a library to see if you could find any information on whatever the concern was, but beyond that there was nothing.
-If one had a strong friendship and the issue wasn't too embarrassing they could speak with their friend about it, seek support, consolation or perhaps a solution from them.
+If one had a strong friendship that included honesty they could speak with their friend about it and get seek support, consolation or perhaps a solution from them.
 Today there is a group for everything and one can invariably find someone else somewhere who holds the same beliefs, ideas or notions or who frequent the same stores or even own the same items no matter how obscure the brand or item may be.
-As comforting or as helpful as they may appear they are no substitute for a real life friend.
+As comforting or as helpful as they may appear this is not a substitute for a real life true friend.

 There is a reason why people say if you have one true friend consider yourself lucky.
 Such friendships do not come about because of a whim, they are based on trust that has been earned and are mutually acknowledged.
 There are many ways to earn that trust; however, the point remains the same.
 It is not a casual title given to someone because you happen to know them.
 Those we know casually are acquaintances not friends.